 Without a doubt, the shopping cart is an important area on the page of your site.
 It must permit the users to put multiple products, change the quantities or do other stuff relative to the products; all in an open and clear manner.
 Now, this can be difficult but is possible.
 See that your cart allows a user to add an item and instantly return to the previous page after it is done.
 If you program the page to add items to the cart by the customers without leaving the page, then it is an added advantage.
 Give your customers the power to edit the quantities or even cancel an item from the cart.
 And finally, give them the preview of the shipping charges prior to the checkout procedure.

 12. Absence Of Related Products

-You must have observed that whenever you go to a provision store, they keep the similar products together so that you can take whatever is of use to you.
-Batteries are kept in electronics area and likewise cell phones are kept near the cell phones stock.
+You must have observed that whenever you go to a provision store, they keep similar products together so that you can take whatever is of use to you.
+Batteries are kept in the electronics area and likewise, cell phones are kept near the cell phone stock.
 In the same way, you can also place the related items together so as to enhance the sales of your company.
 Always choose a platform that permits you to display similar products in the product description pages.
-These products will surely persuade the buyers to go for other choices as well.
+These products will surely persuade buyers to go for other choices as well.